We will be donating £2.00 from each mask sale to the food bank charity Trussel Trust.

 Our masks are made from fabrics left over from the production run of our clothing.
 We're using every last scrap as part of our zero waste philosophy.

-This mask is made from tencel, and has an organic cotton lining.
+This mask is made from a cotton/linen blend, and has an organic cotton lining.
 Please note, print placement may vary.
-Our masks are threaded with a thick grey elastic which is comfortable behind the ears and can be knotted to create a bespoke size.

 These masks open at the sides for a filter to be inserted.